 Family Group Plan

-The Family Group Plan is meant to provide funding for four years of post-secondary studies, beginning in the year your plan matures – typically when your child turns 18.
+The Family Group Plan was meant to provide funding for four years of post-secondary studies, beginning in the year your plan matures – typically when your child turns 18.
 As that date approaches, you will receive information with your Statement of Account that explains the three options available to you.
-You will be asked to make your choice before July 31st of your year of maturity.
+You will be asked to make your choice before July 31st of your “year of maturity”.

-For more information about withdrawing funds from your Family Group Plan or Classic Plan at maturity, download our ”Your Family Group RESP At Maturity” Fact Sheet
+For more information about the May 30, 2019 subscriber vote please click here.
+For more information about withdrawing funds from your Family Group Plan -at maturity, download our ”Your Family Group RESP At Maturity” Fact Sheet.